Feral Druid 10.2.7 Guide

 There are three ways you can get tier set items in WoW in the Dragonflight expansion:

-• Vault of the Incarnates Raid: You can get tier set items from specific bosses in the Vault of the Incarnates raid.
+• Awakened Raids: You can get tier set items found as class tokens from specific bosses in the Dragonflight Awakened Raids.

 • Revival Catalyst: You can craft Tier armor from non-set pieces of the same item level using the Revival Catalyst crafting system.

-• Great Vault: You can obtain tier set items from all activities that normally give Great Vault rewards, such as raiding, Mythic+ dungeons, and PvP.
+• Great Vault: You can obtain tier set items from all activities that typically reward Great Vault, such as raiding, Mythic+ dungeons, and PvP.

 The fastest way to obtain your tier set is to take advantage of these three sources that can reward you with Feral Druid set items.
-The best advice is to complete the Vault of the Incarnates raid weekly - this is probably the fastest way to get your hands on the desired tier armor.
+The best advice is to complete the Awakened Raid weekly - this is probably the fastest way to get your hands on the desired tier armor.
 In case you don't have a team to raid with, complete some Mythic+ Dungeons or some PvP matches.

 Mythic dungeons and PvP are highly beneficial because even if you can't drop the set items while participating in these activities, you increase the chances of getting your set items at the Great Vault or the Revival Catalyst console in Thaldraszus.
 At the revival catalyst console, you can convert the non-set pieces obtained in dungeons or PvP into tier set items.